Maheshkumar-Kakade/mongoose-aggregate-paginate/README.md

   - `page` - Default: `1`
   - `limit` - Default: `10`
   - `sortBy` - Default: `undefined`
 * `callback(err, results, pageCount, itemCount)` - A callback is called once pagination results are retrieved, or an error has occurred.
+If not specified promise will be returned

+**Returns**
+* `Promise` - Promise object

 **Examples**